 A 49-year-old woman presented to our clinic with a 10-year history of progressive left lower-limb numbness with no clear trigger.
 She also suffered right lower-limb numbness that began approximately two weeks prior to entering the clinic.
 Since the onset of numbness in both lower limbs, she had been unable to walk steadily and required help.
 Her proprioception and fine tactile sensation were both impaired below the chest, with the right side more seriously affected.
 A syphilis serology test was positive, with a Treponema pallidum particle agglutination (TPPA) titer of 1:8.
 Lumbar puncture was performed, and the venereal diseases research laboratory of cerebral spinal fluid (VDRL-CSF) test was positive.
-Magnetic resonance imaging (MRI) indicated the presence of a homogeneous enhanced spindle-shaped lesion, 2.9×1.5 cm in size, occupying the spinal intradural extramedullary space, at the level of thoracic (T)-2/3, which mimicked the appearance of spinal meningioma (Figure 1A-C).
+Magnetic resonance imaging (MRI) indicated the presence of a homogeneous enhanced spindle-shaped lesion, $2.9 \times 1.5$ cm in size, occupying the spinal intradural extramedullary space, at the level of thoracic (T)-2/3, which mimicked the appearance of spinal meningioma (Figure 1A-C).
 Considering these results, we determined that the solitary lesion compressed the spinal cord and that operation was the only way to relieve the neurological symptoms.
 In addition, asymptomatic neurosyphilis was diagnosed and treated before the operation.

-After formal anti-syphilis treatment (2 x 105 units/(kg·d), aqueous penicillin G and intravenous glucose tolerance tests (ivgtt) for 15 days, followed by 2.4 x 106 units/week benzathine penicillin given by intramuscular injection for three weeks; methylprednisolone was also used at early stages to avoid a Jarisch-Herxheimer reaction), the patient underwent a T-2/3 posterior laminectomy decompression.
+After formal anti-syphilis treatment $(2 \times 10^5 \text{ units/(kg·d)},$ aqueous penicillin G and intravenous glucose tolerance tests (ivgtt) for 15 days, followed by 2.4 x 10 units/week benzathine penicillin given by intramuscular injection for three weeks; methylprednisolone was also used at early stages to avoid a Jarisch-Herxheimer reaction), the patient underwent a T-2/3 posterior laminectomy decompression.
 Microscopically, the lesion was split in two from the midline and looked like a flesh-colored "leech" crawling on the dura, with a soft texture, abundant blood supply, and a clear elliptical border (Figure 2A).
 Once this lesion was dissected from the dura, the relationship between the lesion and dura became apparent.
 The lesion reached from the intradural space to the extradural space, while leaving the affected dura mater intact (Figure 2B).
 It was completely and microsurgically dissected from the dura mater, and the corresponding lamina arcus vertebrae were removed.
 The patient largely recovered from her lower-limb numbness and lower-limb lack of motility.
 During a four-year follow up period, the patient's syphilis serology and VDRL-CSF results all converted to negative, her limb numbness disappeared, and she regained her ability to walk normally (Figure 3A-C).
-She remains in good health without further treatment.
+She remains in good health without further treatment. the nodules by hematoxylin-eosin (H-E) staining (Figure 4A-C).

-Under the microscope, the syphilitic lesion consisted of granulomatous nodules of various sizes.
-It contained abundant epithelium-like cells featuring spindle cell morphology and round cell nuclei.
-Scattered multinucleated giant cells, fibrosis tissue, and inflammatory cells could also be seen infiltrating the nodules by hematoxylin-eosin (H-E) staining (Figure 4A-C).
 Acid-fast staining was negative, and immunohistochemical staining indicated that the nodules were negative for vimentin, epithelial membrane antigen (EMA), S-100 protein, and CD34.
 These findings excluded the possibility of meningioma or schwannoma and were consistent with the diagnosis of spinal dural granuloma caused by Treponema pallidum.